oz-tzachor/Anybody/README.md

+## Anybody - Social System for Creating Career and Business Opportunities in Benjamin Area

+### Introduction 🚀
- Anybody - Social system who helps people to create career and business opportunities in the Benjamin area;

-In this system anyone can just login to our system and send there inquiry in any field - job consultations, tips from more experienced person in some field and more;
+Anybody is a social system designed to connect people seeking career and business opportunities with experienced individuals in the Benjamin area.
+This platform allows users to log in and send inquiries for job consultations, seek tips from experts in various fields, and more.

+### Features 🔍

-In the login proccess the user has been asked if he want to join the system as a expert in some field - and if he want to donate from his free time to help  other peoples;
+- User-friendly login process that offers the option to join as an expert and donate free time to help others.

-After person send inquiry - the admin of the system should sort it to the relevant experts who wanted to help to other peoples -and let this two the option to set a consulting  meeting between them;

-This project was little complicated beacause every inquiry in this system have many statuses( sent,pending to response from admin, then the user should choose expert from list the admin provide, after the user choosed one expert -this inquiry sent to the expert and ask him if he is ok with that inquiry and if he want to help,after that the expert choose 3 dates or less,that's fit for him,then the user need to choose one of thos dates,and just after that a meeting was setted and the user and the expert can add thsi meeting to their calendars ,and when the meeting time will arrive,the system will remind the participants to join the meeting.
+- Inquiries are sorted by the system admin and matched with relevant experts who have volunteered to assist.
+- Experts and users can schedule consulting meetings conveniently through the platform.
+- Meetings are added to participants' calendars, and the system provides reminders for upcoming sessions.

+### Project Details 📝

-The system was developed initially by students of Beta Academy , and then iv'e worked on it for 3 months ,to make this system work.
+This project was developed initially by students of Beta Academy and then worked on for 3 months to make it fully functional.

+### Technologies Used 🛠️

+Anybody was built using the following technologies:

-Used technologies: React, Redux, Node.js,Experss,MongoDB,Mui and more..
+- Frontend: React, Redux, Material-UI (Mui)
+- Backend: Node.js, Express
+- Database: MongoDB
+- And more...

+### How It Works 🏃

+1. **User Login:** Users can log in to the Anybody system.
+2. **Send Inquiries:** Users can send inquiries related to job consultations or seek advice from experts in their chosen field.
+3. **Become an Expert:** During the login process, users have the option to sign up as experts who can volunteer their time to help others.
+4. **Inquiry Management:** The system admin manages inquiries, sorting them for responses and matching with relevant experts.
+5. **Consulting Meetings:** Experts and users with matching inquiries are given the option to schedule consulting meetings.
+6. **Meeting Scheduling:** Experts propose three available dates, and users can choose one that fits their schedule.
+7. **Calendar Integration:** The meeting is added to the participants' calendars.
+8. **Meeting Reminders:** As the meeting time approaches, the system sends reminders to all participants.

+Join Anybody today and unlock countless career and business opportunities!